🐾 MyPawellness.com — Real Advice from a Real Pet Owner

 Small Amounts Still Cause Full Toxicity

-My cat ate a lily — whether you witnessed it, found chewed leaves, or noticed pollen on their face — the steps are the same regardless of how much was eaten or how fine your cat seems:
+Whether you witnessed it, found chewed leaves, or noticed pollen on their face, the steps are the same regardless of how much was eaten or how fine your cat currently seems.

 Step 01